-- Patient-focused policies in Medicare Part D like the Inflation Reduction Act's (IRA) \$2,000 out-of-pocket cap, \$35 monthly cap on insulin, and eliminating cost-sharing for vaccines, demonstrate how policymakers can put patients first. - Addressing the IRA "Pill Penalty" through support for the Ensuring Pathways to Innovative Cures (EPIC) Act (H.R.1492/S.832), which helps protect small-molecule drug innovation critical to cancer, rare disease, and mental health patients. - Improving PBM Transparency and Accountability, with growing momentum to curb these opaque PBM practices and expand transparency to mitigate the harm they cause to both community pharmacies and patients. - Expanding Patient Access through FDA modernization efforts that lower barriers to more affordable treatment options, including support for insulin affordability initiatives. - Addressing Obesity as a Chronic Disease, is essential for providing comprehensive care and the Treat and Reduce Obesity Act (TROA) would expand Medicare coverage and allow for a multidisciplinary approach to treatment. - Protecting Innovation for Rare Diseases by passing the Optimizing Research Progress Hope And New Cures (ORPHAN Cures) Act (H.R.
+- Including patient-focused policies in Medicare Part D like the Inflation Reduction Act's (IRA) \$2,000 out-of-pocket cap, \$35 monthly cap on insulin, eliminating cost-sharing for vaccines, and ensuring co-pays are low and affordable for patients, demonstrate how policymakers can put patients first. - Addressing the IRA "Pill Penalty" through support for the Ensuring Pathways to Innovative Cures (EPIC) Act (H.R.1492/S.832), which helps protect small-molecule drug innovation critical to cancer, rare disease, and mental health patients. - Improving PBM Transparency and Accountability, with growing momentum to curb these opaque PBM practices and expand transparency to mitigate the harm they cause to both community pharmacies and patients. - Expanding Patient Access through FDA modernization efforts that lower barriers to more affordable treatment options, including support for insulin affordability initiatives. - Addressing Obesity as a Chronic Disease through support for the Treat and Reduce Obesity Act (TROA) which would expand Medicare coverage and allow for a multidisciplinary approach to treatment. - Protecting Innovation for Rare Diseases by passing the Optimizing Research Progress Hope and New Cures (ORPHAN Cures) Act (H.R.
 946.) as part of the recent reconciliation package, Congress has ensured that the IRA does not impede research or delay access to new treatments for individuals with rare and chronic conditions.